18 Places to Visit Near Amsterdam by Train

 The star-shaped town of Naarden is cute as a button.
 With a mere 17.000 inhabitants, the town could easily be overlooked for other starlets of the region.
 Naarden is the perfect add-on to any itinerary that includes a visit to Muiderslot and/or Fort Pampus.

 In an effort to protect its inhabitants, the town surrounded itself by 2 moats and a host of defensive bastions upon which a battery of canons closely guarded the town.
-These bastions have given the town its famous star shape which we were able to see from the top of the Grote Kerk (reservations need to be made in advance to climb the tower).
+These bastions have given the town its famous star shape, which we were able to see from the top of the Grote Kerk (reservations need to be made in advance to climb the tower).

 READ BEFORE YOU GO | 10 Things to do in Naarden

-8. LAREN
+9. LAREN

-The eclectic mix of art colony meets nouveau rich has resulted in a thriving town filled with good bars & restaurants.
+The eclectic mix of art colony meets nouveau riche has resulted in a thriving town filled with good bars & restaurants.
 Yet what makes this one of the worthy train trips from Amsterdam is not so much the culinary scene but the Singer Laren Museum.

 What started as the private home of 2 American ex-pats (one of whom was a prolific painter) turned into a beautiful modernist museum after their death.
 What makes the museum special – aside from the obvious, the artworks – is the abundant light pouring in through windows and carefully placed light panels.
 No stuffy or dusty museum feeling to be felt.

-Weather permitting extend your visit with cake and coffee in the beautiful sculpture garden designed by famous Dutch architect Piet Oudolf (who also designed the famous High Line in New York).
+Weather permitting, extend your visit with cake and coffee in the beautiful sculpture garden designed by famous Dutch architect Piet Oudolf (who also designed the famous High Line in New York).

-9. GOUDA
+10. GOUDA

 A postcard-perfect town that carries the name of the Netherlands’ most famous export product: Cheese.
-The city was originally founded in the Middle Ages and started off as nothing more than a fort along the Gouwe river.
+The city was originally founded in the Middle Ages and started off as nothing more than a fort along the Gouwe River.

 Muiderslot near Amsterdam